 Presta valve is specifically developed for bicycles.
 It has a pin with a screw that seals the air when screwed down and releases the pressure when you unscrew it.
-It’s simply a valve that gives you more control over air pressure and being thinner than other valves it offers a lot of benefits for a bicycle rim.
+It’s simply a valve that gives you more control over air pressure and being thinner than other valves, it offers a lot of benefits for a bicycle rim.

 Rims with smaller holes are generally stronger and more resistant to breaking.
-This used to be quite a big deal in the past, especially in road biking since road bikes have thinner wheels.
+This used to be quite a big deal in the past, especially in road biking, since road bikes have thinner wheels.
 However, I think most mountain bikers and mountain bike industry have plenty of better reasons for choosing Presta over Schrader these days.

 My favorite thing about the Presta valve is the fact that it is so adjustable in terms of air pressure.
 While the Schrader valve has a needle that is hard to press and regulate pressure on, Presta valves have a completely movable core once you unscrew the valve head.
-It’s basically held closed by air pressure alone at that point and it releases air when you tap on in with your finger.
+It’s basically held closed by air pressure alone at that point and it releases air when you tap on it with your finger.
 The benefits of this come in handy when you are changing the area where you ride.
 For example, going from a road to offroad, you can simply stop for a moment and precisely reduce air pressure in both tires by an equal amount.
 The equal amount and precision are the key factors here which are quite impossible to achieve on a Schrader valve without a pump with a gauge.

-Presta valves are really safe to have on a ride because of that screw which holds the valve closed.
+Presta valves are really safe to have on a ride because of that screw that holds the valve closed.
 Schrader valves tend to pick up dirt and debris when riding off-road and sometimes start to leak air.
 To be fair, this rarely happens with dirt.
-However, snow actually tends to mess up the spring inside the Schrader core and it usually fails to fully close the valve.
+However, snow actually tends to mess up the spring inside the Schrader core and it usually fails to close the valve fully.
 Presta valves really don’t have a problem like that, because even if anything goes inside, the strength of that screw crushes or moves dirt out of the way inside the core.
 Letting it seal the airflow with ease.

 The only thing that can damage a Presta valve is rock hitting the pin on the top.
 The pin is quite thin and it can be chopped off or bent so the valve can’t be closed.
 Sometimes when it gets bent the thread will get damaged, the head will get loose in time and start leaking air.
 A good thing to do is to carry a spare or two Presta valve cores with you so you don’t need to change the whole tube.